 Now that you’ve written down a list of tasks, you can start pre-planning your schedule.
 Based on how long each task is estimated to take, determine which days and times will work best to complete them.

-Depending on how much time you have, that may mean making your schedule week by week, day by day, or even hour by hour (it sounds crazy, but it works).
+Depending on how much time you have, that may mean making your schedule week by week, day by day, or even hour by hour as it will also help you know your total work weeks in a year (it sounds crazy, but it works).
 Use colour-coding or highlighters to differentiate between what needs to be done now and what can wait until another time.

 Find ways to ensure that nothing gets lost in all of these ideas, like making one dedicated place for lists or putting sticky notes on your computer monitor.
 No matter how you do it—just remember that planning ahead is key when it comes to productivity!